TripleG3/TripleG3.P2P/src/TripleG3.P2P.Maui/UdpMessageContractRules.md

 The IP address that we will receive messages to/from will later come from an API so we need to be able to pass the IP address dynamically.
 We do not need a fallback or error correction, this will be fire and forget.
 We will have a method to close the connection but that will also be accomplished manually.

-Note: This is going to be a nuget package to download for use in any MAUI .NET 9 project.
+Note: This is going to be a NuGet package to download for use in any MAUI .NET 9 project.
-It must also have a convenient way to let us know what the message contract will look like and the ability to autamatically serialize / deserialize the buffer to and from the contract.
+It must also have a convenient way to let us know what the message contract will look like and the ability to automatically serialize / deserialize the buffer to and from the contract.

 ## Architecture